gesa/hint/packages/hint/docs/user-guide/concepts/hints.md

 To utilize a hint, install any package matching `@hint/hint-`, `webhint-hint-`, or `@scope/webhint-hint-`.
 Then, add that package's name to your .hintrc's `hints` array or object.
+Packages within the `@hint/` namespace (like, for example, `@hint/hint-html-checker`) can be added using their short name.

 For example, to use the [Nu HTML test][html-checker] first install its
 package: